A Page of Madness: Plot

-At work the janitor's relationship with his wife, unknown to the asylum, interferes with his job.
-He gets into a fight with some male inmates when his wife is hit, and he is sternly scolded by the head doctor.
+Sometime later, one of the patients begins dancing, exciting the others, who begin to cheer her on.
+In the ensuing commotion, one of the patients accidentally hits the janitor's wife and a fight breaks out.
+The hospital staff soon manage to stop the brawl, with the head doctor reprimanding the janitor for his actions.
 These events cause the janitor to experience a number of fantasies, as he slowly loses control of the border between dreams and reality.
 He first has a daydream about winning a chest of drawers in a lottery that he could give to his daughter as part of her dowry.
 When his daughter comes to tell him that her marriage is in trouble, he thinks about taking his wife away from the asylum to hide her existence.
 He also fantasizes about killing the head doctor, but the vision gets out of hand as a bearded inmate is seen marrying his daughter.

-The janitor finally dreams of distributing masks to the inmates, providing them with happy faces.
-He returns to work mopping the floors, no longer able to visit his wife's ward because he lost the keys (picked up by the doctor).
+The janitor finally dreams of distributing noh masks to the inmates, providing them with happy faces while he dons an okina (old man) mask.
+Later the janitor is shown once again mopping the floors of the asylum, no longer able to visit his wife's ward because he lost the keys (picked up by the doctor).
 He sees the bearded inmate pass by, who bows to him for the first time, as if bowing to his father-in-law.